Nitro4542/getjumpscared/README.md

 ## How to make it seem more legit

-Feel free to change the folder where it will be installed to something else.
+Feel free to change anything you might think could look suspicious.

 ## How to Contribute